On the Averaged Colmez Conjecture: Introduction

-There is no direct relation between the Shimura curves $X$ and $X'$ over the reflex fields, even though they have isomorphic connected components over $\bar F$.
-We will construct a large Shimura curve $X''$ which includes both $X'$ and $X$.
-More precisely, $X''$ is isomorphic to $X\times_F Y/\Delta (\wh F^\times)$, where $Y$ is a Shimua variety of dimension $0$ over $F'$ whose set of $\bar F'$-points is identified with $\ol{E^\times}\bs \wh E^\times$.
-For each prime $\wp'$ of $F$, there is a $p$-divisible group $H''$ on certain quotient $X_0''$ of $X''$ defined over $F_{\wp'}^\ur$, the completion of the maximal unramified extension of $F_{\wp'}$.
-This group restricts to the $p$-divisible group $A[p^\infty]$ on $X'_0$ but is very different than $H$ on $X_0$.
-In fact their Tate modules are differed by the Tate module of a $p$-divisible group $I$ on $Y$, see Proposition \ref{TTT}.
+It remains to show that the isomorphism (\ref{K-AP}) extends to the isomorphism (\ref{equation-AP}).
+We need only do this by working on every place of $K$.
+For each prime $\wp'$ of $F$, there is a $p$-divisible group $H''$ on certain infinite cover $X_{1, \wp'}''$ of $X''_{U''}$ defined over $K':=F_{\wp'}^\ur$, the completion of the maximal unramified extension of $F_{\wp'}$.
+This group restricts to the $p$-divisible group $H':=A[p^\infty]$ on $X'_{1, \wp'}$, an infinite cover of $X'_{U'}$.
+On the other hand, on an infinite cover $X_{1, \wp}$ of $X_U$ over $K:=F_\wp^\ur$, where $\wp:=\wp'|_F$, there is a $p$-divisible group $H$ independent of the choice of $E$.
+The groups $H$ and $H''$ are related by the Tate module of a $p$-divisible group $I$ on $Y$.
+See Proposition \ref{TTT}.

-The integral model $\CX_0$ of $X_0$ induces an integral model $\CX''_0$ for $X''_0$.
-But there is no natural extension of $p$-divisible group $H''$ over $\CX''_0$.
-Using Breuil--Kisin's theory \cite{Ki1, Ki2}, we will construct $p$-divisible groups $\CH_{x''}$ on $p$-adic points $x''$ on $\CX''_0$.
-We will show that the universal deformation of such group is the same as the universal deformation of the group $\CH_x$ if $x''$ is the image of some $(x, z)\in X\times Z$.
-See Proposition \ref{n2n}.

-Finally, the computation of Faltings heights of $A_0$ is reduced to that of the $p$-divisible group $\CH''$ which is equivalent to that of $\CH$, and then to that of the Hodge bundle on $\CX$ by the Kodaira--Spencer maps (Theorem \ref{N2Linf}, Theorem \ref{N2Lfin}).
-This will conclude the proof of Theorem \ref{U2O}.
+We will give a description for $\CN _{1, \wp}$ in terms of the deformation of $\CH$ via a Kodaira--Spencer isomorphism (Theorem \ref{N2Lfin}).
+By Proposition \ref{TTT}, this also gives a description of $\CN_{1, \wp}\otimes O_{F_{\wp'}'^\ur}$ in term of the deformation of $\CH''$ (Corollary \ref{n2n}) which is the required extension of the isomorphism (\ref{equation-AP}) at places over $\wp'$.